HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 A streaming protocol is a type of technology that is designed to transport video files over the internet.

-In the past, online video was delivered primarily via the RTMP protocol.
+Before protocols evolved, online video was delivered primarily via RTMP streaming platforms.
 RTMP or real-time messaging protocol is a Flash-based live streaming standard that’s still used today for sending video from your RTMP encoder to your online video platform.

 RTMP has slowly been replaced by the HLS protocol.